Got questions? We’ve Got Answers.

 What is the Entourage Effect and how does it work?

-As it was alluded to earlier, the Entourage Effect is the terms coined when all of the cannabinoids and terpenes work together to be even more effective than if they each were separate.
-It is not fully known why the Entourage Effect is effective, but here is a theory.
+As it was alluded to earlier, the Entourage Effect is the term coined when all of the cannabinoids and terpenes work together to be even more effective than if they each were separate.
+It is not fully known why the Entourage Effect is so effective, but here is a theory.
 The CB1 and CB2 receptors are enzymes on the membrane of cells, and each enzyme has a “port” or lock for certain Endocannabinoids.
 As mentioned earlier, CBD fits into these ports because its chemical makeup is so similar to the Endocannabinoids.
 What some other Cannabinoids do is they latch on to other parts of the enzymes to reshape them to even better accept CBD.